 Talk to us!
 Contact your child's class teacher about your concerns initially.
-If you feel it necessary, ask to arrange an appointment with the SENCo.
+If you feel it necessary, ask to arrange an appointment with the SENCo or Deputy Headteacher.
 Appointments can be arranged in person, by phone or by emailing the school office: info@nutfield.surrey.sch.uk